priyanka-smitha/Milestone_2/README.md

 3] Here we can see that by randomizing our input, one test case has failed which is reported as errors by Jasmine.

-4] Istanbul also provides an HTML format to display the coverage which can be seen below.
+4] Istanbul also provides a HTML format to display the coverage which can be seen below.

 ![alt Jenkins Git plugin](mile2_screenshot/cov_html.png)